hokenssh/UrlsParser/README.md

 - ASP.net (core) backend (UrlsParser)
 - Unit Tests Project (UrlsParser.Tests)

-The entry point for a testing the endpoint is a swagger portal which is available under the address: **http://localhost:8090/swagger/index.html**
+The entry point for testing the endpoint is a swagger portal (exposed for testing and review purposes) which is available under the address: **http://localhost:8090/swagger/index.html**

 ---